nocomplexity/securitybydesign/securityarchitecture.md

 *    Derive the architecture building blocks from your architecture or design.
 Architecture building blocks help you to scope your solution.
 Using architecture building blocks gives a clear view on (new) integration aspects and where completely new solutions fit in the total IT landscape.

 *    Select (or create, buy) the new Solution Building Blocks.
-Prerequisite is of course that the functionality and technical constrains must be clear.
+Prerequisite is of course that the functionality and technical constraints must be clear.
 Often prerequisites are derived from the previous design step.

 ![Security Architecture](images/abb-sbb.png)